 - Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

-Keeping in touch with those back home isn't a challenge for expats living in Hong Kong.
-Famous for being a fast-paced business hub, options for communication in Hong Kong often seem endless.
-Internet, telephones, mobile phones and postal services are available and easily accessible.
+Keeping in touch with friends and family back home isn't a challenge for expats living in Hong Kong.
+Famous for being a fast-paced business hub, options for communication in Hong Kong are endless.
+Internet, mobile phones, telephones and postal services are available and easily accessible.

 Internet in Hong Kong